mishioo/tesliper/docs/source/advanced.rst

           -

 :class:`.ElectronicData`
-    For handling electronic data that is not a spectral activity.
+    For handling electronic (UV and ECD related) data that is not a spectral activity.

     .. list-table:: Genres associated with this class:
         :width: 100%